victor-smirnov/digital-philosophy/Plans.md

 1. Environment.
 2. Agent's behavior in this environment (set of tasks agent performs in its environment).
 3. Agent's conscious narrative with consistency and integrity metrics.
-4. How this narrative is/may be expressed in the agent's behavior.
+4. How this narrative is expressed in the agent's behavior.
 5. Scoring system.

 Given these specifications, we can develop a problem-specific test suite for assessing consciousness of both humans and agents when performing certain tasks.
 Note that one should not expect that humans will be scoring 100% in those tests.
 We actually aren't that conscious as we think.